Hippopotamus: Profile and Information

 One can compare the hippopotamus in weight and size to the Indian rhinoceros (Rhinoceros unicornis) and the white rhinoceros (Ceratotherium simum).

-Hippopotamus is the Greek word for “river horse,” and the mammal has been known ever since ancient times.
+Hippopotamus is the Greek word for “river horse,” the mammal has been known since ancient times.
 Hippopotamuses are often spotted basking on the banks or even sleeping in the waters of lakes, rivers, and swamps close to grasslands.

 Humans may also attack hippopotamuses for ruining crops.
 History has it that they once ranged over the whole of the African continent and beyond, but hippos now live in central, eastern, and some parts of southern Africa.

 They must also get into the water often to keep cool as they do not sweat.
-Several skin glands release an oily pinkish or reddish “lotion,” which is responsible for the ancient myth that hippopotamuses sweat blood.
+Several skin glands release an oily pinkish or reddish “lotion,” responsible for the ancient myth that hippopotamuses sweat blood.

-Behavior of hippos
+Behavior

-Reproduction And Life Cycle
+Reproduction and Life Cycle

 Hippopotamus

-Females hippos are called cows, and they become sexually mature from ages 7 and 15 in the wild.
+Female hippos are called cows, and they become sexually mature from ages 7 and 15 in the wild.
 For the male hippos, they mature slightly earlier, between the ages of 6 and 13.

 Bulls are known to monopolize select areas in the river or lake as mating territories for a decade or longer.
 Subordinate males are sometimes tolerated, especially if they do not try to breed.

 Cows around will aggregate in these places during the dry season, which is the period when most mating occurs.
-There may be a rare eruption of battles when strange bulls invade already defended territories in the mating season.
+There may be a rare eruption of battles when strange bulls invade already-defended territories in the mating season.

 Though the skin in that area is thick, wounds can be fatal.
-Adjacent territorial bulls are known to stare at each other, then gradually turn, and, with their rear end out of the river, flip urine and feces in a wide arc by quickly wagging the tail.
+Adjacent territorial bulls are known to stare at each other, then gradually turn, and, with their rear end out of the river, flip urine and feces in a wide arc by quickly wagging their tail.

 Fertilization